VDIGPKU/CMUA-Watermark/README.md

     **ATTENTION!** The copyright of these weight files belongs to their owners. **You needs authorization for commerce, please contact to their owners!**

-4. Prepare the CMUA-Watermark (only for inference)
+5. Prepare the CMUA-Watermark (only for inference)

-    We prepare a CMUA-Watermark for you to test its performance: https://disk.pku.edu.cn:443/link/4FDBB772471746EC0DC397B520005D3E.
+    We prepare a CMUA-Watermark for you to test its performance in Baiduyun disk: https://pan.baidu.com/s/1GKMob15-xXpZFZTFp6fxqQ?pwd=j662

+    Extract code: j662

 ### Inference